 Peruse our FAQ’s for answers to some of the common questions that people have.
 If you cannot find an answer, please phone us (208.344.5401), use the adjacent form to send a message, or drop by our facilities for a visit.
 We understand the many questions you may have and are happy to sit down and discuss each one to your satisfaction.

-About how much does it cost to get a private pilot’s license?
+About how much does it cost for a club member to get a private pilot’s license?

-Won’t it cost more learning to fly from Boise’s airport than Nampa or Caldwell?
+Won’t it cost more to fly from Boise’s airport than Nampa or Caldwell?

 What can I do with a private pilot’s license?